Markus Golden: Arizona Cardinals (second stint)

-In Week 14 against his former team, the New York Giants, Golden recorded a strip sack on Daniel Jones that he also recovered during the 26–7 victory.
+In Week 14 against his former team, the Giants, Golden recorded a strip sack on Daniel Jones that he also recovered during the 26–7 victory.

 On March 15, 2021, Golden signed a two-year extension with the Cardinals.
 He entered the season as a starting pass rusher alongside Chandler Jones.
 He played in 16 games with five starts, recording 48 tackles, four forced fumbles, and led the team with 11.0 sacks.

 On September 9, 2022, Golden signed a one-year contract extension with the Cardinals.
 He was released on March 10, 2023.

+Pittsburgh Steelers

+On May 24, 2023, Golden signed with the Steelers.

+Golden signed a one-year contract with the Steelers on August 1, 2024, but announced his retirement a week later.